-Stress not only interferes with learning but also places young people at increased vulnerability to drugs or alcohol.
+Stress not only interferes with learning but also places young people at increased vulnerability to drugs, alcohol and self-harm.
 Research shows that the Transcendental Meditation technique is a powerful stress buster.

 Easy meditation for children